-The pension reserves is the liability due to the deficit on the Local Government Pension Scheme.
+The pension reserves brought forward is the liability due to the deficit on the Local Government Pension Scheme as at 1 September 2022.
+There is no liability as at 31 August 2023.
 Further details are shown in note 26.

 The restricted fixed asset funds represent monies received to purchase fixed assets.
 Depreciation is charged against each fund over the useful economic life of the associated assets.